ductai07/ductai07/README.md

   </a>
 </p>

-- 🔭 I’m currently working on ...
+- 🔭 I’m a AI Engineer intern  .
-- 🌱 I’m currently learning PTIT
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🌱 I aspire to become an AI Engineer specializing in Generative AI and large language models.
-- 💬 Ask me about NLP,Computer Vision
+- 💬 Ask me about NLP,LLMs,GEN AI.
-- 📫 How to reach me: contact facebook
+- 📫 How to reach me: contact Facebook or Linkedln.
-- 😄 Pronouns: ...
+- 😄 Hobbies: Code,Football,History.
-- ⚡ Fun fact: ...